 Tip: If your waste is general food and garden items and not particular woody first ensure it is well shredded, second insulate your compost bin to keep the bin contents hot (see these tips).
 These are much more likely causes for slow composting than lack of nitrogen.

-In composting (and micro-biology in general) inoculation means adding the first bacteria to start a process.
-Hence we define a compost inoculator as microbes (bacteria/fungi) or enzyme-based substance added to waste to ‘kick start’ (inoculate) the composting mix.
+We define a compost inoculator as the first microbes (bacteria/fungi) or enzyme-based substances added to waste to ‘kick start’ (inoculate) the composting mix.
 Based on our composting work, except in extremely rare situations, paying for inoculators is not required.
 Most food and green waste decompose even when left on a flat surface - because bacterial spores are everywhere.
 If you really want to 'kick start' the waste the advice is to add a handful of compost or soil into the new waste - both contain billions of bacteria that will inoculate for free.

 This is a new term introduced by SoilFixer.
 During composting, compounds known as humic compounds (or humus) are formed.
 These compounds are the real active items in compost (read here).
 Typically compost contains less than 1-5% of these valuable compounds.
 A humification agent increases the amount of colloidal humus in your final compost typically to 15-30%.

 Using the above definitions of activator and inoculator, the SoilFixer Compost Humification Agent (CHA) is both an activator and inoculator.
 But these terms do not explain its main function - to increase the amount of colloidal humus.
 At this time, we are not aware of any other compost additive that does this.
 The fact it also helps with the other items such as odour, inoculation, etc should be seen as an added benefit.